raspberrypilearning/3D-scene/en/step_7.md

 Decide what you want to control using a variable.

-Create a new variable and give it the name that matches its use.
+Create a new variable and give it a name that matches its use.
 For example:

 + if it will control the `volume`{:class="block3sound"} of a sound, name it `noise`{:class="block3variables"}
 + if it will control the length of a `wait`{:class="block3control"}, name it `delay`{:class="block3variables"}